amziad/amziad/README.md

 - MongoDB 🍃
 - Express.js 🚂
 - React.js ⚛️
-- Node.js 🟢
+- Node.js 🌳
-- Bootstrap 🌈
+- Tailwind CSS 🌊
 <!--
 **amziad/amziad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.